B1nus/wezy/README.md

 - [ ] Decide if you want @compileError in crust.
 I think it's a great idea which solves the u64 p64 i64 problem.
 - [ ] Optional captures in if statements?
 - [ ] Decide how to do array concatenation and repetition (at compile time of course) (this is also for string concatenation since string literals are just arrays)
+- [ ] Decide how lists should work. (operations `+ *`) (creation `list numbers = [1, 2, 3]`)
-- [ ] Decide on creating and concatenating/repeating/other stuff with dynamicly sized slices.
+- [ ] Decide how to handle null (catch?)
+(As a normal error with just one type?)
-- [ ] Decide on creating dynamically sized slices. (`slice hello = "Hello"`) Maybe? (`string += ", World!"`)
-- [ ] I'm starting to doubt some design decisions.
-I'm starting to like zig more and more.
-- [ ] catch instead of orelse?
 - [ ] Figure out sensible syntax for handling errors such as overflow.
 - [ ] Finalise inferense and coercion rules
 - [ ] Finalise borrow checker rules
-- [ ] Figure out how to get into the head space of a beginner programmer.
+- [ ] Get feedback from beginners.
 - [ ] Get feedback about the friendliness of the language.
 (This is a priority for me as I remember how many hiccups I've had when learning other langauges)
 - [ ] Decide if you want to associate crust more with scratch.
 I want crust to be as simple and understandable as scratch.
 I hope a can make a language which I would have loved as a child.
-I need more feedback from people in this demographic.
+I need more feedback from people to achieve this.
 - [ ] Formal grammar specification
-- [ ] Rewrite the compiler in crust
+- [ ] Write the compiler in crust
 - [ ] Errors for float operations (infinity, nan etc)
 - [ ] Replace break with return
-- [ ] if and loops have a return value?
+- [ ] Decide if loops and if and switch statements should have values
+- [ ] Decide how to handle switch statements return values (zig can be annoying with the type being returned)
 - [ ] Switch statements can take in values
+- [ ] Functions should not be able to take mutable variables from the outside. onyl immutable ones. (now they can be used as closures no problem) (also, it's just good to be able to see in the function declaration if it's mutating anything)
+- [ ] typesystem? (more like rust? traits? more like go? interfaces?)
+- [ ] MVP

 What is crust?
 Friendly, as easy and concise as python, but with strict rules on error handling and with a representation close to it's bytecode. crust aims to have few abstractions as possible while still being capable of expression complex logic in a natural way.